American farmers are feeding more people from less land thanks to new technologies and more efficient farming.

 The USDA report is updated annually using a combination of state data, years of Census of Agriculture data and newer technologies such as satellite imaging.
 Land use types are put into six categories: Pasture/range, forest, cropland, special use, miscellaneous and urban with agricultural lands only occupying about one-fifth of nearly 2.3 billion acres of U.S. land.

 The Bloomberg infographic shows that some cropland is left untouched so that the land can recover and regenerate.
-Another 100 million acres is dedicated to parks and wilderness.
-More than 100 million acres of special-use areas are park and wilderness areas, where most commercial activities, such as logging, mining and grazing, are excluded.
+Another 100 million acres are dedicated to parks and wilderness.
+More than 100 million acres of special-use areas are park and wilderness areas, where most commercial activities, such as logging, mining, and grazing, are excluded.